 On the website of the Ministry of Justice, more information is available in Danish about how to aply for armed guards, including the information that should accompany an application, cf. this checklist.

-The IMO has issued a Guidance to shipowners, ship operators, and shipmasters on the use of privately contracted armed security personnel on board ships in the High Risk Area (MSC circular 1405/Rev.1).
-The Danish Maritime Authority strongly urges compliance with the guidance.
+The IMO has issued a Guidance to shipowners, ship operators, and shipmasters on the use of privately contracted armed security personnel on board ships in the High Risk Area (MSC circular 1405/Rev. 2).
 The purpose of the guidance is to assist shipowners, operators and masters considering the use of civilian armed guards.
 The guidance thus contains a number of conditions of which shipowners, operators and masters should be attentive in connection with the choice of private protection agencies and guards.
 It is, among other things, stressed in the guidance that the decision to use civilian armed guards should not be taken until an in-depth risk analysis has been carried out and all other protective measures have been made, including the use of BMP.

 Furthermore, the IMO recommends (MSC circular 1408) that port and coastal States develop a policy and procedure for how they consider civilian armed guards and arms on boad ships.
 A number of conditions to be considered when developing the policy are recommended.
 They concern the requirements applicable when arms and guards arrive in a country with the purpose of embarking a ship and similarly when they are to disembark the ship.
 Furthermore, they concern the requirements applicable when a ship with civilian armed guards and arms call at a port.
 They may, for example, include notifications, identification of the guards, documentation of the flag State's permit for the guards, requirements for the storage of arms and control of these.